-Our first afternoon was spent walking around town, brushing elbows with other tourists on the narrow pavements towards the square that our host has highlighted on the map.
+Our first afternoon was spent walking around town, brushing elbows with other tourists on narrow pavements.
+Following the map, we headed towards the nearest tourist square that our host marked.
 We were curious and excited to see what this place has to offer to attract millions of tourists every year.
-I remember one of my previous bosses kept coming back here for their holidays and I did not understand the fascination for just one city when the world is so big.

 The Ponte Santa Trinita